softworkz/emby-wiki/Creating-Api-Endpoints.md

 Media Browser's api layer is built with **Service Stack**, so their examples are directly applicable.

 ## Create the Service
 Create a class that implements IRestfulService.
+In order to do this you will have to add the ServiceStack.Common nuget package to your project.

 You will then have to create request dto classes that describe the request.
 The following is a complete service example: